 Another water test was done in Mrs. Walters's home.
 It detected 397 ppb of lead in tap water.
 Because of this, Flint City Council members voted 7-1 to stop using the Flint River as the water source and reconnect with Detroit.
 But Jerry Ambrose overruled the vote and named it incomprehensible.
 The costs would skyrocket, and Detroit's water would be unsafe compared to Flint's.

 With this, city officials promised to spend $2.24 million for immediate improvements to its water supply.
 Later that month, city officials said the water quality had improved.
-And has met all state and federal standards for safety.
+And has met all state and federal safety standards.

 July 2015

-Various concerns were thrown to the MDEQ that link with Mrs. Walter’s video on lead.
+Various concerns were raised with the MDEQ that link to Mrs. Walter’s video on lead.
 Flint’s administrator said it would be untimely to draw any conclusions regarding the lead base from the leaked internal EPA memo.
-The press disseminated to keep the public calm that leads in water were not widespread.
+The press disseminated information to keep the public calm, stating that lead in water was not widespread.

-On a local television report, Dayne Walling, the Mayor of Flint, drank a cup of tap water to ensure it was safe for drinking.
+In a local television report, Dayne Walling, the Mayor of Flint, drank a cup of tap water to ensure it was safe to drink.

 However, Governor Snyder's chief of staff, Dennis Muchmore, emailed the Department of Community Health.
 He responded that he was disappointed by the water issue in Flint and did not think people were getting the benefit of the doubt.